6 Financial Planning Mistakes to Avoid

 Here are six common financial planning mistakes to avoid:

 Inflation means that your money is gradually worth less over time.
 In other words, prices rise.
 Over the last 20 years, average annual inflation has been approximately 2.55%.
 The safest investments like a savings account or government bonds will often deliver returns at a rate lower than inflation.
 Sometimes modest risk is necessary to make sure your savings aren’t depleted by inflation.

 2. Not Planning for Long-Term Care Costs

-Most of us are probably hoping to spend our final years at home and in good health; finally passing away peacefully in our sleep.
+Most of us are probably hoping to spend our final years at home and in good health.
 But like all phases of life, our autumn years seldom go exactly as hoped or planned.
-Whether we find the thought pleasant or not, most of us will eventually incur significant long-term care costs as we age according to a recent study.
+Whether we find the thought pleasant or not, most of us will eventually incur significant long-term care costs as we age.
 The old saying, “Hope for the best but plan for the worst,” holds especially true for retirement and long-term care planning.

 3. Succumbing to Scams

-Fraudsters scam more than 1 million American seniors each year, costing them approximately $2.6 billion annually.
-Seniors should stay informed about tactics and strategies used by swindlers , and beware of offers that sound too good to be true.
+Fraudsters scam more than a million American seniors each year, costing them approximately $2.6 billion annually.
+Seniors should stay informed about tactics and strategies used by swindlers, and beware of offers that sound too good to be true.
 For more tips about senior fraud prevention, see this detailed article on our website.

 4. Misunderstanding Medicare